 To see these settings, go to the menu in Isadora and select Isadora > Isadora Preferences > Warnings

-There is a new warning for when "When Combining Video" is set to "Scale to Default Resolution" as this is a legacy setting and should not be used.
+- Warning for when "When Combining Video" is set to "Scale to Default Resolution" as this is a legacy setting and should not be used.

-There is a new Mac-only warning that occurs if "Displays Have Separate Spaces" is enabled in your System Preferences.
+- Mac-only warning that occurs if "Displays Have Separate Spaces" is enabled in your System Preferences.

-There is a new Windows-only warning that occurs if "Windows Peek" is enabled.
+- Windows-only warning that occurs if "Windows Peek" is enabled.

 - "When video input resolution is too high"